HaolingZHANG/DNASpiderWeb/README.md

 │    ├── test_transcoding.py                // Unit test for the default transcoding correctness
 ├── README.md                               // Description document of library
 ```
-The installation process only includes folder 'dsw' and its internal files.
+The installation process only includes folder 'dsw' and  'tests'.

 ## Customization
 ### biochemical constraints set